-After completing a fellowship in urologic oncology and advanced laparoscopic oncology at Memorial Sloan-Kettering, I joined the Urology Service in 2004.
-I am board certified by the American Board of Urology, a member of the Society of Urologic Oncology, the American Urological Association, the European Association of Urology, and other national and international societies.
+I am a member of the Society of Urologic Oncology, the American Urological Association, the European Association of Urology, and other national and international societies.
 I teach advanced laparoscopic and robotic surgery to members of the European Association of Urology and the American Association of Urology.
-Additionally I serve as a reviewer for a number of peer-reviewed urology and cancer journals, and lecture internationally on the role of minimally invasive surgery in treating of prostate and kidney cancers.
+In addition, I serve on the editorial board and as a reviewer for a number of peer-reviewed urology and cancer journals and lecture internationally on the role of minimally invasive surgery in the treatment of prostate and kidney cancers.

 - Clinical Expertise: Urologic Oncology Prostate; Kidney Cancer; Adrenal Cancer; Minimally Invasive and Robotic Surgery; Nerve Sparing